Bartlesville Radio » News » Eric Mumma Wins Special Town of Copan Election

 Voters elected Eric Mumma over Jeffery Roe on Tuesday, Nov.
 9, to serve on the Board of Trustees in Copan.

-Mumma receieved just over 65-percent of the vote or 45 votes on election day compared to Roe's 24 votes, which was barely below 35-percent of the votes cast.
+Mumma received just over 65-percent of the vote or 45 votes on election day compared to Roe's 24 votes, which was barely below 35-percent of the votes cast.

 As a result of this election, Mumma will serve the unexpired term for Office 5.